staceyJayneLewis/little-hatchlings/README.md

 ### Local VS Deployment

-- colour differences looks darker
+- colour differences looks darker on certain devices, particulalrly the smaller devices.

 <!-- Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages. -->